-An interactive online self-reflection aid for employees with disabilities and/or chronic conditions
+An interactive online self-test for employees with disabilities and/or chronic conditions

 In the light of demographic change, working with chronic (health) conditions or disabilities is the reality for a rising number of people.
 This, and the demand of equal vocational participation by the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), gives this matter an urgent relevance, which is likely to increase in the future.
 Nevertheless, most companies do not have standard procedures in place of how to deal with employees with disabilities/chronic conditions.
 In the course of their working life many affected employees are confronted with the difficult question of whether or not to disclose aspects of their disability/chronic condition and how to do so.

-The aim of this project is the development and implementation of an online self-reflection aid, which supports employees with chronic conditions and/or disabilities in making their own self-determined and informed decision on how to deal with their condition at work.
+The aim of this project is the development and implementation of an interactive online self-test, which supports employees with chronic conditions and/or disabilities in making their own self-determined and informed decision on how to deal with their condition at work.
 The development of the website and its content will be based on relevant scientific research and can be applied to a variety of chronic conditions.
-Using an interactive design, users of the self-reflection aid will receive an individual feedback covering all important aspects of the disclosure decision.
-Furthermore, the self-reflection aid will offer a range of additional information about the topic and will include links to well-established support structures.
+Using an interactive design, users of the self-test will receive an individual feedback covering all important aspects of the disclosure decision.
+Furthermore, the self-test will offer a range of additional information about the topic and will include links to well-established support structures.

-The self-reflection aid is developed based on scientific findings in the field of motivation and decision-making, as well as research on chronic conditions and disabilities in the workplace.
-During the development process there will be regular meetings with a committee of target group experts (employees with a chronic condition or disability) and an advisory board including relevant stakeholders (e.g. general practitioners, company doctors, self-help organizations, employee representatives, health insurance funds).
+The self-test is developed based on scientific findings in the fields of motivation and decision-making, as well as research on chronic conditions and disabilities in the workplace.
+Throughout the development process there will be regular meetings with a committee of target group experts (employees with a chronic condition or disability) and an advisory board including relevant stakeholders (e.g. general practitioners, company doctors, self-help organizations, employee representatives, health insurance funds).
 Working together with both members of the target group and different stake-holders will help to ensure acceptability, awareness and usability of the website.
-The self-reflection aid will be implemented according to the German guidelines on accessibility of information technology (BITV 2.0).
+The self-test will be implemented according to the German guidelines on accessibility of information technology (BITV 2.0).